 Explore journalism through the art, technique and storytelling of photography.
-Students will develop a visual vocabulary through the study of important photographers and photojournalists and will examine the intersection of art and journalism as they expand their classroom out into the local neighborhood and the city.
-Ultimately, students will seek to translate what they see and feel into photographs that express an artistic and narrative perspective.
+Students will develop a visual vocabulary through the study of important photographers and photojournalists as well as examine the intersection of art and journalism.
+As students expand their skills, they will seek to translate what they see and feel into photographs that express an artistic and narrative perspective.

 Outcomes for this course include a deeper understanding of what makes images visually, artistically and historically significant.
-Additionally, students can expect to gain technical photography literacy, participate in diverse field exercises and explore methods, ethics, and opportunities for storytelling and journalism through photographs.
+Additionally, students can expect to gain technical photography literacy, participate in diverse field exercises and explore methods, ethics and opportunities for storytelling and journalism through this visual medium.

-Technical know-how is not a class prerequisite.
+Technical know-how is not a class prerequisite; students may use either a smartphone or digital camera to complete the course.
 Faculty will accommodate students with a wide range of expertise, from those with a budding talent to those of more practiced levels of proficiency.

 Summer Academy enables students to dive deep into a course of study, sharpening skills for their academic and professional futures.
 Each course is carefully designed to suit student interests and encourage intellectual curiosity.